saturnlighting/literature-review/README.md

 is spread across several disciplines such as such as engineering, transport, road safety, and public health.

+Below, and based on the results of the review, we answer the questions that guided this paper.

 #### To what extent does darkness influence cycling behaviour?

 The positive results obtained in studies looking at the association